Diseases

 • Zoonosis: cost of treatment and control of the disease in humans

-Treatment of Crohn’s disease is expensive and takes place over a long period as the condition is chronic sometimes affecting young persons.
+Treatment of Crohn’s disease is expensive and takes place over a long period as the condition is chronic, often affecting young people.
 Relapses are common.

 • Direct impact (a) on production

 Production losses result from reduced milk output (10-12% in last lactation), deaths, increased involuntary culling, reduced weight at slaughter (10-50% for antibody-positive animals, depending on stage of infection), continued spread of MAP, and loss of genetic potential.
-In a recent review (Garcia and Shalloo, 2015) substantial losses due to MAP infection were reported, which escalate as the within-herd MAP prevalence and incidence of clinical JD cases increase.
+Substantial losses due to MAP infection were reported, which escalate as the within-herd MAP prevalence and incidence of clinical JD cases increase.
 In Canada, the economic damage caused by JD was estimated at $50 CAN per cow per year in MAP-infected herds, resulting in an average loss per infected farm of nearly $3,000 CAN annually (Tiwari et al., 2008).
 Raizman et al. (2009) estimated the income over feed cost losses at $366 per MAP-shedding cow per lactation.
 Bhattarai et al. (2014) estimated a loss of $1,644 US per 100 cows in a herd with a true prevalence of 7%.
 The cost of the disease to the US cattle industry was estimated at $250M US per year (Ott, 1999).

 Some reproductive measures may also be affected, but documentation is limited and vague.